Imagination & Construction

 Natural Histories

-I will later translate this approach into a series of ‘Natural Histories’.
+This method will later be translated into a series of ‘Natural Histories’

 Including a series of ‘Views’.